 A student may be permitted to break his/her study on valid grounds.
 Such breaks of study shall be entertained only if the student has completed atleast two semesters of study without any arrears at thetime of availing the break of study.
-Break of study for a maximum period of one yearmay be given subject to the condition that he/she will be able to complete theprogramme withinthe maximum period permitted.
+Break of study for a maximum period of one yearmay be given subject to the condition that he/she will be able to complete the programme within the maximum period permitted.
 Such requests for break of study are to bemade during the semester when the student wants to break.
 This cannot be done at a later semester.
-The application for break of study be done students can only by who havepaidandclearedalltheduestotheinstitute.
+The application for break of study be done only by students who havepaidandclearedalltheduestotheinstitute.